Why someone commits suicide is often a mystery. But we still wonder.

 One highly respected expert who has studied this topic is Kay Redfield Jamison, professor of psychiatry at Johns Hopkins.
-Two more quotes (in addition to the one above) from her 2000 book Night Falls Fast: Understanding Suicide are offered below.
+A few quotes from her 2000 book Night Falls Fast: Understanding Suicide :

-Another leading researcher on why someone commits suicide is Professor , author of several pertinent books.
+Another leading researcher on why someone commits suicide is Professor Thomas Joiner, author of several pertinent books.
 He believes there are three main contributing factors: feeling a burden to others; loneliness and isolation; and lacking fear.

 Having a longstanding pattern of substance abuse is one possible way the body becomes inured to self-harm and/or pain.
-Others include (Todd Kashdan, Psychology Today):
+Others, per Todd Kashdan, Psychology Today, include:

 - playing violent and extreme sports